Maths Mutt HOME

 2. Count out the required number of decimal places to the right of the decimal point.

-3. Underline this figure.
+3. Underline this digit.

 If it is 5 or more, increase your underlined digit by 1.